SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

 The most common reason to use a class instead of a structure or an enumeration is because you need reference semantics.
+In the example above,
+although it was possible to model the players scores using structures, at some point in the data you need to have a single shared game object.
+Because structures have value semantics, you can use them for shared state only when they are part of some larger data structure.
+From the point of view of how you organize your data, the structures are "inside" the class,
+    and so they inherit/obtain/mooch off of its reference-y semantics.
+    The outermost data structure
+    needs to have its own reference-nature.

+Another reason you need reference semantics is when you need to model some external entity.
 For example,
-A custom data type instance that represents a file on disk needs to have reference semantics so that all of your code that interacts with the object is able to interact with the same on-disk file and sees that file in the same state.
+a custom data type instance that represents a file on disk needs to have reference semantics so that all of your code that interacts with the object is able to interact with the same on-disk file, and sees that file in the same state.

+..
+XXX Is a code listing helpful here or just confusing?

 ::

     class TemporaryFile {
         append(string: String) { /* ... */ }
     }

 In addition, when the object is no longer needed the on-disk file needs to be deleted.